grishka/NearDrop/README.md

 Download the latest build from the releases section, unzip, move to your applications folder.
 When running for the first time, right-click the app and select "Open", then confirm running an app from unidentified developer.

-If you want the app to start on boot, add it manually to login objects in System Preferences.
+If you want the app to start on boot, [follow thesee steps to add NearDrop as a login item.](https://support.apple.com/guide/mac-help/open-items-automatically-when-you-log-in-mh15189/mac)

 ## Contributing